daniellj/DataScience/DataProjectWorkflow/DataProjectWorkflow.md

 ### 1.2.
 CRISP-DM (Cross Industry Standard Process for Data Mining)
 ![img](https://github.com/daniellj/DataScience/blob/master/DataProjectWorkflow/img/CRISP-DM_Process_Diagram.png)

 ### 1.2.1.
-Data Science orientation topics based on CRISP-DM:
+Workflow orientation topics based on CRISP-DM:
 - **1.2.1.1.
 Objective**
 	- What is the problem you are trying to solve?
 - **1.2.1.2.
 Importing Data**